DrMichaelGuo/quiz-questions-and-answers/Chapter 2_Quiz questions and Answers.md

-1. The % drop in price from £6.50 to £5.10, rounded to 4 significant figures, is:
+**1. The % drop in price from £6.50 to £5.10, rounded to 4 significant figures, is:**

 Select one: